RI Rental & Property Management

 About Property Management in Rhode Island

 To start any type of real estate brokerage or property management company in RI, a broker’s license is required.
-To manage property for a third party for a fee, a person must hold a broker’s license or hold a salesperson’s license and be affiliated with a broker.

 For more information about licensing and other Rhode Island property management requirements and exceptions, please contact the Rhode Island Department of Business Regulations.